juancasanueva/casopractico2/README.md

 6. Update the Ansible inventory file (found inside the Ansible folder) with the public IP address of the Azure Virtual Machine created in step 4.

+7. Update the Azure Container Resgitry name (azure_reg), user (azure_reg_user) and password (azure_reg_password) in the vars.yml file found in the ansible/vars folder.

-7. Configure the infrastructure and deploy the applications with Ansible by running the following script:
+8. Configure the infrastructure and deploy the applications with Ansible by running the following script:

 ```console
 ~/ansible$ ./deploy.sh